tonyxieuoft/miniprot_pipeline/README.md

 The reference sequence directory specified by the `-r` flag requires the following:
 - At least one child directory.
 - Child directories contain reference sequence fasta files (nucleotide format) named by gene or variant.
-- Each child directory is named after a taxon of interest in the fasta genome assembly directory.
+- The name of each child directory matches a fasta genome assembly directory taxon name.
 The reference sequences will be used query the genome assemblies in the directory with the matching name.

 As indicated, the `-i` is optional and requires the prior creation of miniprot indexes.
 It is only meant to speed up the pipeline in subsequent instances after already running it once.